 Nothing says cozy and comforting like a steaming mug of hot chocolate.
 Luscious, warm, rich, sweet or spicy, the beverages listed below are the perfect mix of premium ingredients and creativity.
-From classic to completely decadent and utterly funky, they’re the perfect mugs of comfort to dive into in these frigid temperatures.
+From classic to completely decadent and utterly funky, these Montreal hot chocolate spots are the perfect mugs of comfort to dive into in these frigid temperatures.
 Enjoy!

-Patrice Demers and his lovely, sweet-laden store don’t need an introduction anymore but did you know that they serve one of the best hot chocolates in Montreal?
-Their classic version contains Araguani chocolate, cocoa, canilla and a light infusion of spices.
-For a small supplement, you can get a caramel mousse topping; and yes, you definitely want to splurge on the caramel mousse topping.
+Patrice Demers and his lovely, sweet-laden store don’t need an introduction anymore, but did you know that they serve one of the best hot chocolates in Montreal?
+Their classic version contains Araguani chocolate, cocoa, vanilla and a light infusion of spices.
+For a small supplement, you can get a caramel mousse topping, and yes, you’ll want the caramel mousse topping.

 Au festin de Babette is a classic go-to spot for great hot chocolate in Montreal.
-Their hot chocolate selection is separated into 3 categories: dark chocolate, white chocolate and Valrhona Grands Crus.
-In all, 12 different flavours for you to enjoy, from a classic mix to comforting brews flavoured with spices, orange, nuts or piment d’Espelette.
+Its hot chocolate selection is separated into three categories: dark chocolate, white chocolate and Valrhona Grands Crus.
+In all, twelve different flavours for you to enjoy, from a classic mix to comforting brews flavoured with spices, orange, nuts or piment d’Espelette.

 Suite 88 Chocolatier is a chocoholic paradise!
 From delicate, filled bonbons et cookies and cakes, you can indulge in all things chocolate, including one of the best hot chocolates in Montreal.
 Try one flavoured with vanilla or spices or stick to a classic topped with homemade whipped cream.

 Juliette et chocolat